|Nutritional Guidelines (per serving)|

 Spoon your soufflé mixture into the prepared ramekins and allow to rest for up to 30 minutes or bake right away for 12 to 15 minutes (slightly longer at high altitudes) until risen with a crusty exterior.
 Serve with a dusting of cocoa or powdered sugar if desired.

-Hints and Tips for Making the Perfect Soufflé
+Tips for Making the Perfect Soufflé

 A soufflé should be assembled as quickly as possible.
 So, before you start preparing your souffle, weigh up and measure out all your ingredients, doing this will speed up the preparation time.